medined/perl-5-by-example/perl_5_by_example/glossary.md

 ## Debugger

 Perl has a feature that lets you step line-by-line through your programs.
-This feature is called a debugger because it is generally used to find logic errors or bugs in your programs.
-Chapter 17, "<A href="ch16.htm">Debugging Perl</A>" , shows how to use the debugger.
+This feature is called a debugger because it is generally used to find logic errors or bugs in your programs. [](./debugging.md), shows how to use the debugger.

 ## Declaration